dev-au/tez_control/README.md

 ```
 ### Configuration File (`.tez`)

-`tez_control` uses a `.tez` configuration file to store connection details and project settings.
+`tez-control` uses a `.tez` configuration file to store connection details and project settings.
 The default location for this file is your home directory (`~/.tez`).
 Below is an example of what the file should look like:

 ```ini
 [server]